PeterDenton/Nu-Pert-Compare/Readme.md

 ### References
 1. This code is free to use and modify.
 2. If you use any aspect of this code or any related results, please reference the associated article **arXiv:xxxx.xxxxx**.
-3. If you use any of the included expressions, please reference the relevant article, each of which is mentioned in the header file.
+3. If you use any of the included expressions, please also reference the article from which the expression comes from, each of which is mentioned in the relevant header file.

 ### Disclaimer
 Every effort has been made to make the implementation of each expression as fast as possible while remaining true to the original expression.